Academic Operational Policies

 All individuals intending to conduct research involving human participants at Loyalist College must submit an application to the College’s Research Ethics Board (REB).
 Approval of the REB is required before an individual may begin data collection.

 It is the responsibility of the researcher and principle investigator (PI) to adhere to all relevant research policies and to apply for and receive appropriate permission before conducting any data collection.
 Researchers are expected to follow any conditions and/or recommendations set forth by the REB.

 All individuals who submit an application to the Loyalist College REB to conduct research involving human participants within the College, using College resources, or on behalf of the College, are expected to submit proof they have successfully completed the TCPS2 on-line tutorial training course.

 - Members of the REB are appointed by senior administration at the College.

-- The REB shall of consist of at least five members, including both men and women, and at least one of whom is a community member with no affiliation to Loyalist College
+- The REB shall consist of at least five members, including both men and women, and at least one of whom is a community member with no affiliation to Loyalist College.

 - Researchers seeking REB approval shall submit their proposals using the current application form posted on the REB website and available from the College Research Services Office.